Last Updated on 21/02/2024

 As with sleeping bags and sleeping mats, not all underquilts are made equally.
 Each underquilt has its warm rating and level of insulation.
 A lower-rated underquilt will have a higher level of insulation, keeping you warm in colder temperatures.

 How warm your underquilt is will impact other features, too, which we will come onto shortly.
-The best hammock underquilt for you will depend on the temperature you intend to use it.
+The best hammock underquilt for you will depend on the temperature at which you intend to use it.
 Ultimately, warmth is the primary function of the underquilt, and you should choose your underquilt based on this, then consider other features.

 The lower the temperature rating on an underquilt, the heavier it usually is.
 Okay, this depends on insulation type and materials, but as a rough guide, this is the case.
 Some lighter-weight underquilts are only really suited to milder conditions.